rsrkpatwari1234/EchoForMe/README.md

 Demo of the application can be found at the youtube link : https://www.youtube.com/watch?v=3mhjo_kNuhM&feature=youtu.be

 ## Future Scope
-1.Enabling keyboard response (clicking keys) feature instead of clicking buttons - Much more helpful for people who have just started learning working with computers.
+1. Enabling keyboard response (clicking keys) feature instead of clicking buttons - Much more helpful for people who have just started learning working with computers.

-2.To save time in reading useless contents,we plan to add the text summarization module before creating audio files.This step will help us save both time and memory.
+2. To save time in reading useless contents,we plan to add the text summarization module before creating audio files.This step will help us save both time and memory.

-3.We intend to make the software much more robust and utilise other pretrained models for tts to compare their performance and use the tool that displays best performance.
+3. We intend to make the software much more robust and utilise other pretrained models for tts to compare their performance and use the tool that displays best performance.

-4.EchoForMe can be further developed to add the recommendation feature where it can read out those news which match the interests of the user.
+4. EchoForMe can be further developed to add the recommendation feature where it can read out those news which match the interests of the user.

 ## Project Admins 🌟✨